Rank 4 stable vector bundles on hyperk\"ahler fourfolds of Kummer type: Preliminaries

-where $\wt{\sum}$ means that in the summation we avoid repeating addends which are formally equal (i.e.~are equal modulo reordering of the factors $q_X(\cdot,\cdot)$'s and switching the entries in $q_X(\cdot,\cdot)$).
-We also recall that if $\cL$ is a line bundle on a generalized Kummer $X$ of dimension $2n$ then
+where $\wt{\sum}$ means that in the summation we avoid repeating addends which are formally equal (\textit{i.e.}, are equal modulo reordering of the factors $q_X(\cdot,\cdot)$ and switching the entries in $q_X(\cdot,\cdot)$).
+The last four results are \lq\lq folklore\rq\rq.
+We am not aware of a printed proof.
+Proofs can be found in~\cite{noteogrady}.
+We also recall that if $\cL$ is a line bundle on a generalized Kummer $X$ of dimension $2n$, then